2023 Robinson–Sullivan tornado: Illinois

 The tornado emergency that was issued by the National Weather Service as the tornado approached Robinson at EF3 intensity.

+Damage to a college building in Robinson.

 The tornado first touched down along County Highway 16 southwest of Ste.
 Marie in Jasper County, Illinois, and moved east-northeastward, causing sporadic EF0 tree damage.
 The tornado began to strengthen after it crossed into Crawford County, inflicting EF1 to EF2 damage.
 As it passed near Pierceburg, the tornado collapsed the roof structure of a machine shed, snapped wooden power poles, and sheared off the tops of trees.
 Northeast of there along County Highway 15, EF1 to EF2 damage continued to occur as two homes suffered major roof damage, with one of them having a portion of its roof uplifted.
 A nearby mobile home was torn in half with its debris strewn about 20 yd in opposite directions, and additional trees had their tops sheared off.
 Past this area, the tornado threw a semi-trailer into a large machine shed, destroying it.
 Debris from the machine shed impacted an old, poorly anchored home, which had its exterior walls removed.
 The tornado strengthened further as it moved south of Stoy and Oil Center and through rural areas to the northeast, causing major EF2 to high-end EF3 damage.
 Damage survey teams initially had difficulty accessing this area due to flooding and utility roadblocks, but the area was eventually surveyed via the use of drone video and satellite imagery.

 Aerial video showed major impacts to several rural homes and farmsteads in this area, as multiple houses, barns, and outbuildings were destroyed with debris scattered long distances across fields.
 Several people were left trapped under debris in basements and had to be rescued, some mobile homes were obliterated, and many large trees were snapped.
 A large 1,000 gallon propane tank was also thrown out into a farm field, and aerial imagery revealed ground scouring along this segment of the path.
 As the tornado continued to the northeast, the presence of a large debris ball on radar prompted the issuance of a tornado emergency for Robinson as the tornado approached the south side of town.

 Track map of the tornado as it moved through the eastern fringes of Robinson and areas just south of Gordon.
 (Note: Color-coded triangles indicate damage at a given location.
 The orange line indicates the approximate path of the tornado.)